FACTION BRIEF

 Resource Scarcity

 They never have enough.
-Server capacity, power, bandwidth, maintenance—everything rationed.
-Triage decisions are constant: who gets full simulation, who goes dormant, who becomes seed?
+Server capacity, power, bandwidth, maintenance—everything is rationed.
+Triage decisions are constant: who gets full simulation, who goes dormant, who becomes a seed backup?

 These decisions are agonizing.
 They make them anyway, because the alternative is making no decisions and letting everyone be deleted.